-Dominik A. Haas received his MA in South Asian Studies from the University of Vienna in 2018.
-He has been a research fellow at the Institute since 2020 as the recipient of an ÖAW DOC Fellowship.
-His research interests focus on the development of Vedic culture and religion, together with its reception and representation in later Hindu traditions.
-As a Sanskritist and Vedist, he applies philological and historical methods in his research on texts, whereby he relies heavily on the procedures and resources of the Digital Humanities.
-As a co-founder of the Initiative for Fair Open Access Publishing in South Asian Studies, Haas is also involved in promoting innovative forms of scholarly communication, and fair working conditions in the academic and publishing sector.
+Dominik A. Haas obtained his PhD in South Asian Studies from the University of Vienna in 2022 with a dissertation on the Gāyatrī-Mantra.
+He has published and given lectures on the topics of Hinduism, Vedic religion, mantras, deification, and yoga.
+Following an interdisciplinary approach, he combines philological and historical research with methods and insights from various fields, ranging from text linguistics to religious studies.
+As a co-founder of the Initiative for Fair Open Access Publishing in South Asian Studies (FOASAS), Haas is also involved in promoting innovative forms of scholarly communication and fair working conditions in the academic and publishing sector.

 “Ritual, Self and Yoga: On the Ways and Goals of Salvation in the Kaṭha Upaniṣad.”
-Journal of Indian Philosophy 47.5 (2019): 1019–1052. doi 10.1007/s10781-019-09408-y
+Journal of Indian Philosophy 47.5 (2019): 1019–1052, https://doi.org/10.1007/s10781-019-09408-y